The 3D printing revolution

 Meet Geraldo, our 3D pioneer

-Geraldo is a cheeky, energetic 6 year old boy from Lomé, Togo.
+Geraldo is an energetic 6-year-old boy from Lomé, Togo.

-On the 7th June 2018, Geraldo arrives at the rehabilitation center in central Lomé with his Mum and younger brother.
+Geraldo arrived at Humanity & Inclusion's rehabilitation center in central Lomé with his mom and younger brother.

-Geraldo can walk unaided but if you look closely you can see that his right foot drags and turns out a little.
-This makes it tricky for him to play football and, as he grows older, this instability will cause Geraldo significant pain and mobility problems.
+Geraldo can walk unaided, but if you look closely, you can see that his right foot drags and turns out a little.
+This makes it tricky for him to play soccer, and as he grows older, this instability will cause Geraldo significant pain and mobility problems.

 © Xaume Olleros/HI